-Course Code Semester-III, Course Title No of Hours P week Per No of Credits BCH-301 Microbial Biochemistry and Genetics 06 04 Sessional Mar ks: 20 End Semester Examina tion Marks: 80
+Course Code Course Title No of Hours Per week No of Credits BCH 301 Microbial Biochemistry and Genetics 06 04 Sessional Ma rks: 20 End Semester Examination 1 Marks: 80

-- 1. The objective of the course is learning and understanding the fundamentals of Microbiology like important characteristics and biology of bacteria, fungi, mycoplasma, viruses etc. and to learn basic knowledge about control methods of microorganisms and industrial application of microbes for water and sewage treatment. - 2.
-Designed to learn nutritional requirements in microorganisms and virus classification, morphology and Methods of culturing of viruses, Isolation, purification and characterization. - 3.
-The objectives of the course are to learn and understand the fundamentals of genetics like DNA as genetic material, chromosome and gene and understand the gene arrangement in prokaryotes and eukaryotes. - 4.
-To learn and understand the concept of bacterial genetics and detailed information about Mutation
+- 1. The objective of the course is learning and understanding the fundamentals of Microbiology like important characteristics and biology of bacteria, fungi, mycoplasma, viruses etc and nutritional requirements in microorganisms. - 2.
+Designed to learn about control methods of microorganisms and industrial application of microbes for water and sewage treatment and virus classification, morphology and Methods of culturing of viruses, isolation, purification and characterization. - 3.
+Designed to learn the fundamentals of genetics like DNA as genetic material, chromosome and gene arrangement in prokaryotes and eukaryotes. - 4.
+Designed to learn and understand the concept of bacterial genetics and Mutations in detail.